Protect, support, represent

 8.3.
 Any Member may at any time resign their membership after a minimum initial twelve month period, giving notice in writing to the Association and shall thereupon cease to be a Member from the date notification is received, but without prejudice to their liability to pay to the Association any membership fee or other sum owing by them at the date of their resignation.
 Any monthly or quarterly Direct Debit already instructed for the next due date will remain payable and will not be refunded.

 8.4.
 A Member can change grade at any point.
-Should a Member who does not pay by monthly or quarterly Direct Debit, move to a grade with a lower membership fee than they were on, a refund cannot be offered during a membership year.
+Should a Member who does not pay by monthly or quarterly Direct Debit, move to a grade with a lower membership fee than they were on, a refund cannot be offered.
 Should a Member who does not pay by monthly or quarterly Direct Debit, move to a grade with a higher membership fee than they were on, they will be required to pay any difference in membership fees in full before their membership grade is changed.
 For Members paying via a monthly or quarterly Direct Debit, adjustments will be made to any outstanding fees that have not been processed.
 The Member wanting to change grade must do so in writing before any changes can be made.

 8.5.
 In circumstances where a Member ceases to be a Member by virtue of paragraph 8.1.5 of The Membership Byelaws the Chief Executive or any person delegated by them may exercise a discretion to permit the former Member, some or all the associated member benefits until such time as the former Member is reinstated on the Opticians Register.
 In this circumstance, the former Member may be required to pay all or any part of the associated period membership fee.
 Once restored, membership can be restored upon completion of a declaration form.